-Simply make a loop with your hands around AURA Band, tap the device two times and then hold for five seconds.
+“Simply make a loop with your hands around AURA Band, tap the device two times and then hold for five seconds.
 This creates a low-voltage electrical signal for an active and reactive measurement of the resistance of your tissues.
-Along with your age, gender, and weight information, AURA Band can then determine body composition and hydration level data,” explain the developers on Kickstarter.
+Along with your age, gender, and weight information, AURA Band can then determine body composition and hydration level data.”

 According to the Kickstarter, AURA Band’s makers aim to ship the fitness trackers starting in August 2018.
 The high-tier rewards are already sold out.